Five steps to better calf health

 - Follow the 5Qs: Quantity, Quality, Quickly, sQueaky Clean and Quantify

-- Give a first feed of four litres or 10% of bodyweight within four hours of birth; this should then be followed up by a further two litres within 12 hours of birth
+- Give a first feed of 4 litres or 10% of bodyweight (whichever is greater) within four hours of birth; this should then be followed up by a further two litres within 12 hours of birth

 3. GOOD NUTRITION